-The following table provides information as of December 31, 2013 about our common stock that may be issued upon the exercise of options and rights granted to employees, consultants or members of our Board of Directors under all existing equity compensation plans, including the 1997 Equity Incentive Plan, the Employee Stock Purchase Plan, the 2001 Stock Incentive Plan and the 2005 Incentive Plan, each as amended, and certain individual arrangements.
+The following table provides information as of December 31, 2014 about our common stock that may be issued upon the exercise of options and rights granted to employees, consultants or members of our Board of Directors under all existing equity compensation plans, including the 1997 Equity Incentive Plan, the Employee Stock Purchase Plan ("ESPP"), the 2001 Stock Incentive Plan and the 2005 Incentive Plan, each as amended, and certain individual arrangements.
+Please see Note 10 "Stockholders' Equity" in the Notes to our Consolidated Financial Statements for description of equity compensation plans.

-Plan Category Number of securities to be issued upon exercise of outstanding options and restricted stock units(a) Weighted average exercise price of outstanding options(b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) Equity compensation plans approved by security holders (1) 3,672,100(2) \$ 15.65 9,119,512 (3) Equity compensation plans not approved by security holders - Total 3,672,100 \$ 15.65 9,119,512
+Plan Category Number of securities to be issued upon exercise of outstanding options and restricted stock units(a) Weighted average exercise price of outstanding options(b) remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) Equity compensation plans approved by security holders 3,288,512 1 \$ 15.43 8,688,957 ^{2,} , 3 Equity compensation plans not approved by security holders Total 3,288,512 \$ 15.43 8,688,957